datttrian/langchain/quickstart/README.md

 In this quickstart we'll show you how to:

-- Get setup with LangChain, LangSmith and LangServe
+- Get setup with LangChain, LangSmith, and LangServe
 - Use the most basic and common components of LangChain: prompt templates, models, and output parsers
 - Use LangChain Expression Language, the protocol that LangChain is built on and which facilitates component chaining
 - Build a simple application with LangChain
 - Trace your application with LangSmith
 - Serve your application with LangServe